openstreetmap/id-tagging-schema/MAINTENANCE.md

 ### Contributor Role

+- [Kyle](https://github.com/k-yle) contributes to this project as a volunteer.
-[Tobias](https://github.com/tordans) contributes to this project as a volunteer.
+- [Tobias](https://github.com/tordans) contributes to this project as a volunteer.

 The contributor role includes:
 - Reviewing PRs.
-- Merging "simple" PRs.
+- Merging "clear-cut" PRs.

 and all the following roles.